 To begin the process, go to the application.

 Fulbright Public Policy Fellows will be hosted by ministry officials as “technical specialists” and spend approximately 80% of their time carrying out ministry-directed projects.
-Approximately 20% of their time will be dedicated to their independent research project.
+Approximately 20% of their time will be dedicated to their independent professional project.

 All Fulbright Public Policy applicants are required to complete short essay questions to explain your specific strengths as a candidate and motivation for participating in the Fellowship to reviewers and potential hosts.
 You will be asked to address your experience and skills, what you are proposing to do, why it is important, why you, and what impact you hope to have.
 Your essays must be clear and compelling to audiences both inside and outside your field.
 Guidelines regarding the essay questions are below: